 If you are withdrawing anytime on or after the first day of classes, an electronic withdrawal request in your MyUW Student Center is required.
 Also be sure to confirm that you will remain eligible for tuition remission.
 If you withdraw in the middle of a term, tuition remission may be maintained if you have already met the minimum appointment requirement.
 Prior to terminating your appointment, consult with your program and review the tuition remission policy.

 The Graduate School does not have a formal policy regarding a leave of absence.
-For more information see Leave of Absense.
+For more information see the Leave of Absence policy.

 Since many programs have formal policies regarding leave, it is critical that you contact your program in advance.
 Master’s degree students who take a leave of absence maintain course credits for up to five years.
 Doctoral degree students who take a leave of absence maintain course credit for up to 10 years.

 In order to encourage timely degree completion, time limits have been established.
 PhD candidates who do not take the final oral exam and deposit within five years of passing the prelim exam may require another prelim exam.
 The Graduate School requires that all dissertators maintain continuous enrollment.
 When this is not possible, a degree completion fee is assessed.
 In exceptional circumstances, a student’s program may appeal these requirements through a written request to the Graduate School.

 Learn about health insurance options for your family